 Simple Apple Butter Recipe & Waterbath Canning Tips

-If you like fall flavors you’re going to LOVE this apple butter.
+If you like fall flavors you’re going to LOVE this Apple Butter.
 A super sweet and thick butter with an apple cinnamon taste.
 You can pair it with toast, yogurt, granola, pancakes or waffles, biscuits, or use it as a glaze for roasted meats.
 This is a super easy recipe that you can make if you have some extra apples or applesauce.
 You can make it on the stove, in an instant pot, or in a crockpot.
 Whichever you choose I know you’re going to love it.

 This post contains affiliate links.
 This will not cost you anything but will help us offset the cost of running the blog.
 We only share products we use and would recommend to a friend.
 Thank you for your support!
 Click ‘HERE’ for more info.